emrep/chatbot/README.md

 **scraper.limited.data:** It is used for testing smaller of data <br />
 **chatbot.suggested.course.number:** It sets how many suggested course will be returned to the user <br />

-### Spring Parameters
+### Build
 After setting the parameters of the aplication, The application can be easily up running the boot class named ChatbotApplication.
 The application is also dockerized.
 Therefore, the application [docker](https://www.docker.com/) image can be created using [Maven](https://maven.apache.org/) command that is `mvn package docker:build`.
 There is a docker-compose.yml in src/main/docker.
 The application can be easily up running the docker command that is `docker-compose up -d` in src/main/docker

 ### Api usage
 The application can answer the questions.
 For instance the questions can be like these: <br />
-http://localhost:8060/chatbot/List web development courses <br />
+/chatbot/List web development courses <br />
-http://localhost:8060/chatbot/Show me free lectures <br />
+/chatbot/Show me free lectures <br />
-http://localhost:8060/chatbot/I want to learn finance <br />
+/chatbot/I want to learn finance <br />
-http://localhost:8060/chatbot/I am looking for PHP courses <br />
+/chatbot/I am looking for PHP courses <br />
-http://localhost:8060/chatbot/Would you list Finance classes? <br />
+/chatbot/Would you list Finance classes? <br />
-http://localhost:8060/chatbot/Show me the best seller java courses <br />
+/chatbot/Show me the best seller java courses <br />